meroyalbotdiscord/Me-royal-docs/EMBED-MESSAGE.md

 ### This Is Help In Welcome Message, Good Bye Message, Custom Command, YouTube Notification, Level Up.

-__This Is Help You That How To Write In Welcome Message and Many More.In easy way.__
+__This Is Help You That How To Write In Welcome Message and Many More In easy way.__

 #### To Add Embed Message In Dashboard.
 Here Is The Important Tag's.